International Booker Prize: 2007

-The 2007 prize was judged by Elaine Showalter, Nadine Gordimer and Colm Tóibin.
+The 2007 prize was judged by Elaine Showalter, Nadine Gordimer and Colm Tóibín.
 The nominees for the second Man Booker International Prize were announced on 12 April 2007 at Massey College in Toronto.
 Nigerian author Chinua Achebe was awarded the International Prize for his literary career in 2007.
 Judge Nadine Gordimer said Achebe was "the father of modern African literature" and that he was "integral" to world literature.
 Achebe received his award on 28 June in Oxford.